 A path crosses the ditch and wanders through neatly cultivated fields.

-Whither the path?
+Follow the path?

-Thither!
-A farm house, fuelwood stacked all around.
+It leads to a farm house, fuelwood stacked all around.

 An entrepreneurial Chinese farmer--or is that a tautology?
 He's growing orchids for sale in Chengdu.